 But if you are only here to find quotes about Madrid for your Instagram caption, don’t worry, I got you as well 😉

-(By the way, I made sure to translate the quotes if they come for a Spanish person.)
+(By the way, I made sure to translate the quotes if they come from a Spanish person.)

 Other Madrid blog posts you should check out: